VAT Invoice Compliance Checklist

 Last week we answered your frequently asked questions on VAT.
 An area that wasn’t covered in that post was questions regarding your company’s invoicing.
 One of the biggest mistakes made when a company is sorting its VAT reclaim on their T&E expenses is incorrect invoices.
 Having correct invoices and other relevant documentation used in VAT reclaim processes is vital.
 It could make the difference in the amount you get back and how quick you can reclaim.

-Here’s some points you need to consider to ensure you are fully compliant with your Invoices.
+Here’s some points you need to consider to ensure that you’re invoices are fully compliant for VAT Reclaim.

 1. Missing details